-Service hour sheets will be passed out at the beginning of the school year, and they are available on the MSS website as well.
-Signed service hour sheets are due in late spring (exact date to be determined by the High School Coordinator).
+The Reflection form will be passed out at the beginning of the school year, and are available on the MSS website as well.
+Signed Reflection forms are due March 4, 2025.

 Students who do not have their service hours completed by the 3rd quarter deadline will receive an incomplete for 3rd quarter religion grade.
 Failure to meet the service hour requirements by the end of the fourth quarter will result in an F in the student's third and fourth quarter grade.
 A student's original grade will be restored if hours are turned in after the deadline.
 Service hours must be completed to continue attendance at MSS.
 Service hours must be completed to participate in any senior activities occurring after the 3rd quarter deadline.
 Juniors and Seniors must complete service hours by the 3rd quarter deadline to attend Prom.